solid/process/README.md

 ## Stakeholders

-Stakeholders are those affected by normative changes to the Solid Specification or Solid Roadmap.
+Stakeholders are those affected by normative changes to the Solid Specification, Solid Roadmap, or Supporting Documentation.
 There are two types of Stakeholders; [Solid Users](#solid-users) and [Solid Implementers](#solid-implementers).
-It is important to consider them both when proposing changes, but adhering to the W3C [priority of constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies) is encouraged.
+It is important to consider them both when proposing changes, and adhering to the W3C [priority of constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies) is encouraged.
 A Stakeholder may be both a user and an implementer.

 Stakeholders who have opted to identify themselves publicly are listed at [stakeholders.md](stakeholders.md).
 Anyone may decide to identify themselves publicly as a Solid Stakeholder, but it is not mandatory.
 Identified stakeholders may be consulted for feedback as part of the editorial process.

 ### Solid Users

-Solid Users are individuals, companies, or organizations who have access to data stored in a Solid pod.
+Solid Users are individuals, companies, or organizations who access data stored in a Solid Pod.

 ### Implementers
 Solid Implementers are companies or organizations who are implementing the Solid Specification.
-A Solid Implementer may be an Identity Provider, Pod Provider, or Application Provider.
+A Solid Implementer may be any combination of Identity Provider, Pod Provider, and Application Provider.

 ## Process for Changes